kubatpe1/DirComparer/README.md

     dircmp.out -w -s /dir1 /dir2

 Compares directory structure and file content.
-In addition to previous scenario, if a file from /dir1 has its counterpart in /dir2 with different content, the older file is replaced with the newer one.
+In addition to previous scenario, if a file from /dir1 has its counterpart in /dir2 with different content, the older file is replaced with the newer one (more detailed rules in the section above).

     dircmp -s /dir1 /newdir